Mentalism by Stephane Lacroix, Nicholas Lawrence, Dr. Michael Rubinstein, Matthew Wright, Peter Turner, and T-Tech/TCC Magic

 EverythingMagicPro99 says...

-The core idea behind Sixth Sense is to transform mentalism into a more inclusive and engaging experience.
+The core idea behind Sixth Sense, as explained by the creators, is to transform mentalism into a more inclusive and engaging experience.
+Traditional mentalism often isolates the participant, leaving the audience to speculate on methods.

 magicorthodoxy says...